ai-cam/ai-cam.github.io/_calls/2025-09-24-ai-in-local-government-fair.md

     The AI in local government fair creates a two-way marketplace: council staff will showcase challenge posters outlining where AI could make a difference, while University researchers will provide profiles of their expertise and research interests via the event registration process.
 This dual approach ensures council staff can identify researchers with relevant capabilities, while researchers can spot challenges that align with their technical skills and research goals.

   image: /assets/uploads/ai-in-goverment-fair.jpg
+paper_submissions:
+  heading: How it works
+  content: >-

+    The AI in local government fair brings together council staff from across Cambridgeshire, Peterborough, and Greater Manchester with University of Cambridge AI researchers.
+Local government teams will showcase posters outlining challenges where AI could make a difference - from streamlining social care documentation to optimising transport routes to processing planning applications.

+    Researchers will browse the challenge presentations in a “reverse” poster session, leading to informal discussions and potential collaborations.
+Promising collaborations from the poster session will then be eligible for ai@cam’s AI for Local Government Accelerator funding programme, launching later this year to support proof-of-concept development.

+    The AI in local government fair creates a two-way marketplace: council staff will showcase challenge posters outlining where AI could make a difference, while University researchers will provide profiles of their expertise and research interests via the event registration process.
+This dual approach ensures council staff can identify researchers with relevant capabilities, while researchers can spot challenges that align with their technical skills and research goals.
 faqs:
   faqs:
     - heading: What makes this a "reverse" poster session?